vimc/orderly2/README.md

 * it behaves very poorly on a network drive, and is a block to parallel operation (where you can get locking) or just any operation from Linux (even in series)
 * it throws baffling errors to users (e.g., FK constraint violation) instead of something actionable
 * it's very slow on windows (most orderly tests skipped on CRAN due to this taking 20x longer than on Linux)
+* We've ended up sharing this between orderly and OW which is not ideal as we don't really know what is being depended on.

 All we wanted from this is some index, but we have a fairly simple structure that can be read fairly quickly on an as-need basis (particularly with caching/serialisation into a native format) without hitting locks or contention.